Operation-End-of-the-Universe/Scratch-Users-Banning-Users/README.md

 This UI is basically similar to a moderators UI Panel.

+THERE WILL BE OTHER SCRIPS FOR OTHER AND EXTRA STUFF FOR SAFE KEEPING

 BE WARNED: WE DO NOT CONDORSE ILLEGAL ACTIVITY (Banning scratch accounts aren't really illegal activity, but still), THIS IS JUST A LITTLE BAN DEMO THAT YOU MAY USE.
 WE AM LEGALLY NOT RESPONSIBLE FOR ANY ACCOUNT DATA BEING LOST

 # Meet The Team